 What is a Trademark?What is a Trademark?

-Registration of a trademark is not required in the U.S., although there are benefits to obtaining a Federal trademark registration through the U.S. Patent and Trademark Office (USPTO).
-Trademarks are territorial; unlike the United States, most countries require registration of trademark rights.
+Registration of a trademark is not required in the United States, although there are benefits to obtaining a federal trademark registration through the U.S. Patent and Trademark Office (USPTO).
+And, unlike patents, trademarks can be renewed as long as they are being used in commerce.